subhamchbty/subhamchbty/README.md

 # Subham Chakraborty

-**Senior Backend Engineer | Platform & Cloud-Native Systems | Node.js, Kubernetes**
+**Senior Backend Engineer · TypeScript / Node.js · Microservices & Cloud-Native Systems**

-Backend engineer with 6+ years of experience building and operating production systems.
-Core focus on designing APIs, backend services, and cloud-native infrastructure that can scale, fail safely, and be deployed with confidence.
+Backend engineer with 7+ years building and running production systems, mostly in TypeScript and Node.js with plenty of hands-on PHP and Laravel along the way.
+I like taking complex, distributed problems end to end — designing event-driven microservices around Kafka and RabbitMQ, keeping them reliable on AWS and Kubernetes, and tuning performance where it actually matters.
+I've owned services ranging from payroll and authentication to applicant-assessment platforms, looking after their APIs, data, deployments, and everything it takes to keep them healthy in production.

 Technical Lead at [Voyantt Consultancy Services](https://www.linkedin.com/company/voyantt/) · Kolkata, West Bengal, India